cando-developers/cando/README.md

 #CANDO - Computer Aided Nanostructure Design and Optimization
 ============

-### FOR REVIEW PURPOSES ONLY - CANDO is currently a lot of trouble to build
-### Please don't disseminate this or publish on this until I get a chance to
-### clean things up.
+### FOR REVIEW PURPOSES ONLY - CANDO is currently a lot of trouble to build.
+Please don't disseminate this or publish on this until I get a chance to clean things up.

 Cando is a computational chemistry environment for building and designing functional molecules and materials.